Moody's cuts ratings on Intesa, UniCredit

-MILAN Moody's lowered its credit ratings on Italy's two biggest banks, Intesa Sanpaolo and UniCredit, on Wednesday following its recent downgrade of Italian sovereign debt.
+MILAN Moody's lowered its credit ratings on Italy's two biggest banks, Intesa Sanpaolo (ISP.MI) and UniCredit (CRDI.MI), on Wednesday following its recent downgrade of Italian sovereign debt.

 On Tuesday, Moody's lowered its rating on Italy's bonds by three notches to A2, saying it saw a "material increase" in funding risks for euro zone countries with high levels of debt and warning that further downgrades were possible.